josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🪐_where_the_fuck_am i.md

 either that or i can nake train drivers many miles away do very silly things.

 such is my radiant power. 🙄

+---

+the kid playing rush of life was also a little obvious. do try to appreciate it is not the height of subtlety.

+we also have several approaches, a delayed train, and apparently a lavk of ability to see what this would very obviously be:

+an audit.

+please look up what our audit rounds (or just any scientific process), test against.

+the assumption has also been that, in the implementation, of how a male sexual predator assumes other men react.

+not every man will very obviously chase a woman obviously and clearly postong it on social media.

+*because that would be weird, wouldnt it?*

+a far more intreging game, if one was engaged at all, would be to perform some miscelkanious errand one wanted to check off anyway.

+but its impossible to know; the data is so overlapped and stamped and stapled together, its the case that if one of us searches for things, the other gets adverts.

+so there is no real abikuty to prive intent.

+if anything, youd want to be crowd controlled out of the way of a woman youre accused of harrassing.

+you know...

+*if one were normal range in this regard.*

+so however the while thing goes, it has always been a faurly tight design of "proof of interference", against a *null hypothesis*; a second cycle of a clinical audit, if you like.

+so the data ought to be interesting.